 Plasma is the raw material from which all of Kedrion’s activities flow.
 Without plasma we can neither help people nor employ them.
 Our major activities can be traced along the path of plasma flowing from donor to recipient.
 The highest standards of health and safety are maintained throughout this chain.

-Kedrion has four production sites: two in Italy (Bolognana, Lucca and Sant’Antimo, Naples); one in Hungary (Gödöllő, Budapest) and one in the United States (Melville, NY).
+Kedrion has production sites in Italy (Bolognana, Lucca and Sant’Antimo, Naples), in Hungary (Gödöllő, Budapest) and North America (Melville, NY, US; Laval, Quebec, Canada).

 We obtain plasma in a number of ways.
 In the United States we have our own collection centers and all the products we sell here are derived only from plasma collected in this country.
 In Italy donors donate plasma through the National Health Service in cooperation with donor associations.